Aj-Networks/homelab-pfsense-vlan/configs/switch-port-map.md

 - Port 1 carries all VLANs tagged + native VLAN 1 untagged — this is the trunk uplink to pfSense
 - Ports 2–8 are untagged access ports — devices on these ports have no awareness of VLANs
 - VLAN 40 ports (6 & 7) are fully isolated from all other VLANs via firewall rules
-- Port 8 is a spare management port — connect a laptop here for break-glass admin access to all VLANs
+- Port 8 lands on VLAN 50 (MGMT), which has full internal reach and direct WAN access.
+Physical access to this port = full network access.
+Keep unplugged when not in active use.